IDP Submission Details

 - All non-system fonts should be embedded.
 Decorative fonts that are not embedded may print incorrectly.

 A cover sheet is added by WeCrochet to each IDP pattern.
 It includes a notification that the pattern file was downloaded from the WeCrochet website and the designer’s email address to contact for pattern support.

 We prefer designers to photograph their own projects for use in the pattern layout and on our website.
 We are proud of the high-quality photos on our sites; therefore, we require any outside photographs to meet the following specifications:

 - 72dpi resolution

-- Modeled photographs are preferred to flat photos, as customers can see the project "in action" (for example, a scarf should be shown on a model rather than photographed on a flat table)
+- Modeled photographs are preferred to flat photos so customers can see the project "in action."
+For example, a scarf should be shown on a model rather than photographed on a flat table.

 - Samples should not be photographed on dress forms, mannequins (including heads), or dummies.
 These types of photographs do not show the project in the best manner and do not meet our creative standards.

 - Models should be wearing appropriate clothing that does not clash with or distract from the project.
 All models must be wearing appropriate undergarments.

 Download the IDP Photo Guide for a tutorial on taking the perfect photos HERE!

 Once the sample, pattern, and photography are completed, designers may upload their final submission.
 All finalized patterns and information need to be submitted via the IDP Finalized Pattern Portal, which can also be accessed from the Vendor Portal.